 - Not having a trusting relationship.
 Employees expect leadership to be fair and trustworthy.
 If trust isn’t there for leaders to lead them down the right path, there will be a difficult time getting them all to align and meet the shared company goals.

-It’s impossible to control everything within a workplace, including the fact that some employees many leave a company due to no fault of the leadership, but for those things that can be controlled, it’s important for leaders to understand the impact they can have on employees feeling successful and staying for the long term.
+It’s impossible to control everything within a workplace, including the fact that some employees quit due to no fault of the leadership, but for those things that can be controlled, it’s important for leaders to understand the impact they can have on employees feeling successful and staying for the long term.